Dan-Matthews-23/Heart-Helpers/README.md

   2) The 'POST' element to the form would not work, and would not take the user to the confirmation page.
 I contacted Tutor SUpport who told me that the 'POST' function will not work unless I code it with Javascript or a server-side language.
 They advised me to remove the 'method="POST' part completley and have only action="thankyou.html", which I did.

   **Elements not included**
   I have chosen not to include any videos or audio in my project, simply because Heart Helpers is a fictional organisation and there is no material available that would be appropiate to include.
 I perhaps could have contacted the British Heart Foundation to ask for permission to use a promotional video, but due to the time constraints on this project that wasn't possible.
 If I were going to create this project for a client, I would ask for all promotional material (which could include YouTube videos, audio clips, multimedia) before I finalised the project so I could include it.
 I do feel as though a video about the facts of heart disease could have helped the end user and it is something I would include if I were to add future developments.
+  **EDIT: A video has now been included in the latest addition of the project.
+Please see Peer Feedback for more information**